-With right sides together, sew the two sides of the hood together with one straight stitch.
+With the right sides together, sew the two sides of the hood together with one straight stitch.
 Turn.
-Press seam open.
+Press the seam open.

 Below, I’ve included instructions for finishing your hood.
-Choose your favorite design; add fur, decorative ribbon or keep it plain & elegant.
+Choose your favorite design; add fur, and decorative ribbon, or keep it plain & elegant.